long5436/Font-Base-Ligatures/README.md

 # Font-Base-Ligatures
-  base ligatures font without change your font
+  add ligatures font without change your font

 # How to install?
 ## 1. install font for your OS